How to tape during breast cancer treatment

 $12.95 shipping - FREE on orders over $175+

-1 in 9 women will be affected by breast cancer.
+Breast cancer accounts for 12.5% of all new annual cancer cases worldwide, making it the most common cancer in the world.
 Despite the fact that the number of breast cancer patients is increasing every year, the mortality rate is decreasing by 5%.
 The reason for this is that information about breast cancer has improved and new treatment methods have been introduced.Depending on the type of breast cancer, there are various treatment options such as surgery, radiotherapy and chemotherapy.
 However please keep in mind that side effects may occur.

 Breast cancer complications and treatment options with CureTape®

-Complications frequently occur during or after breast cancer treatment.
-Below are the most common complications of breast cancer treatment.
-Many breast cancer complications can be treated with CureTape®.
+Complications often arise during or after breast cancer treatment.
+Below are some of the most common complications associated with breast cancer treatment.
+Many of these complications can be effectively managed with CureTape® kinesiology tape.

-An oedema physiotherapist or skin therapist can drain the seroma fluid by using drainage handles and applying a lymph tape as shown in photo 1.
+An edema physiotherapist or skin therapist can help manage seroma fluid by using specific drainage techniques.
+Additionally, applying lymph tape, as shown in photo 1, can aid in fluid drainage and provide relief.

 Breast cancer